 Evening was good but I struggled a bit with composition, nevertheless I enjoyed the day.
 It was a great trip.

-When I was asked to join my friends for photo trip in December, I have to admit, I was excited.
-Destination was Anglesey, an island off the north west coast of Wales.
+When I was asked to join my friends for a photo trip in December, I have to admit, I was excited.
+The destination was Anglesey, an island off the north-west coast of Wales.

-This year’s december was very wet, South part of Wales was flooded and it was raining when we set off from Nottingham.
-Our main goal was to photograph sunset on Black Point, especially Penmon Lighthouse on the coast .
+This year’s December was very wet, the South part of Wales was flooded and it was raining when we set off from Nottingham.
+Our main goal was to photograph the sunset on Black Point, especially Penmon Lighthouse on the coast.

-Although main focus for this trip was nearby bay called Saltwick Bay, I ‘ll call this post Whitby.
+Although the main focus for this trip was nearby bay called Saltwick Bay, I ‘ll call this summary : Whitby.
 Just because I love this town…